-\Students are encouraged to enroll in the Calhoun Area Career Center, take dual enrollment classes at Kellogg Community College or Andrews University, or participate in an equivalent program during their junior and senior years.
+\Students are encouraged to enroll in the Calhoun Area Career Center or take dual enrollment classes at Kellogg Community College or Andrews University during their junior and senior years.

 \\One elective must be an Applied Art.

 Class Standing Definitions

 To obtain the following class standing, the outlined requirements must be met: